sentiance/react-native-sentiance/README.md

    *   tripId: String
    *   transportSegments: Array[
    *     TransportSegment{
-   *       startTime: milliseconds since 1970-01-01
+   *       startTime: number // milliseconds since 1970-01-01
-   *       endTime: milliseconds since 1970-01-01
+   *       endTime: number // milliseconds since 1970-01-01
-   *       distance: double type, in meters
-   *       averageSpeed: double type, the average speed travelled in m/s
-   *       topSpeed: double type, the top speed travelled in m/s
-   *       percentOfTimeSpeeding: number, the percent of time the user was speeding
    *       vehicleMode: string, VEHICLE | NOT_VEHICLE | IDLE | UNKNOWN
+   *       distance?: number // in meters
+   *       averageSpeed?: number // the average speed travelled in m/s
+   *       topSpeed?: number // the top speed travelled in m/s
+   *       percentOfTimeSpeeding?: number // the percent of time the user was speeding
-   *       hardEvents: Array[
+   *       hardEvents?: Array[
    *         HardEvent{
    *           magnitude: number, the magnitude of this hard event in m/s2
    *           timestamp: milliseconds since 1970-01-01